thirumurthis/Learnings/apachemq/ActiveMq_notes.md

       - `StreamMessage` - A message with a payload containing a stream of primitive java types thats filled and read sequentially.
       - `ObjectMessage` - Used to hold a serializable java object.
 Usually complex java object.
 Also supports java collections.

+#####JMS Domains
+  - __point-to-point (PTP)__
+     - uses destinations known as `queues`
+     - messages sent and recieved either synchronously or asynchronously
+     - each message received on the queue is delivered once and only once to single consumer.
+     - multiple consumers can register on a single queue, but only one consumer will recive a given message and then it is upto the consumer to acknowledge the message.
+     -JMS provider is distributing the messages in a round-robin style across registered consumers.

+  - __Publish/Subscribe (pub/sub)__
+     - uses destination known as `topics`
+     - publisher sends messages to the topic, subscribers register to receive messages from the topic.
+     - any message sent to topic is deleivered automatically to _all consumers_.
+     - topics don't hold messages unless explicitly instructed.
+This can be achieved via the use of __`durable subscription`__.
+     - using `durable subscription` when a subscriber disconnects from the JMS provide, its the responsibility of JMS provider to store messages for the subscriber.
+Upon reconnecting, the durable subsciber will recive all unexpired messages from the JMS provider.
+     - `durable subscription` used in case if subscriber disconnection should not miss any messages.

+ __`Message durablity and Message persistence` are different.__

+ - `durable subscription` is infinite.
+     - it's registered with the topic subscription to tell JMS provider to preserve subscription state in event that the subscriber disconnects.
+     - the JMS provider holds all messages unilt that subscriber connects again or until the subscriber explicitly unsubscribes from the topic.

+  - `nondurable subscription` is finite.
+     -it's registered with the topic subscription to tell JMS provider to not preserve the subscription state in the event that subscriber disconnects.

+ `Message Persistence` is independent of message domain.
+   - Message persistence is a quaility of service used to indicate the JMS application ability to handle missing messages in the event of JMS provider failure.
+   - this is specified using `setDeliverMode` method using one of `JMSDeiveryMode` class `PERSISTENT` or `NON-PERSISTENT` properties as argument.